-A student successfully completing the first two years of the program, including an appropriate cooperative work experience, and meeting all the applicable USCG requirements may receive a USCG license as mate of vessels not more than 200 gross tons, Near Coastal (200 miles offshore).
-A comprehensive license exam, administered by MMA, is a requirement to earn this USCG license and is a prerequisite for both the mate 500-ton and mate 1600-ton licenses.
+A student successfully completing the first two years of the program and meeting all the applicable USCG and seatime requirements may receive a USCG license as Mate less than 200 GRT Near Coastal (up to 200 miles offshore).
+A comprehensive license exam, administered by MMA, is a requirement to earn this USCG license.